BPMHA

 Our Users

-Our users are provided with real opportunities not only to break the isolation in many of their lives, but also to help raise self-awareness, confidence and assertiveness.
+Our service users are provided with real opportunities not only to break the cycle of isolation which is present in many of their lives, but also to help raise self-awareness, confidence and assertiveness.
 Together these can only serve to heighten an individual's ability to make worthwhile and self-rewarding contributions to community life.
-The associations ethos is one of empowerment.
+The association�s ethos is one of empowerment.

-Activities form an important post of BPMHA’s day care.
+Activities form an important component of BPMHA�s day care.
 They are chosen carefully and monitored to maintain attendance.
-Lack of motivation and concentration are disabilities that accompany chronic mental health problems and encouraging clients to keep up their activities is a key task.
+Lack of motivation and concentration are common afflictions that accompany chronic mental health problems and encouraging clients to participate in regular activities is a key aim.

 There are regular centre meetings where users discuss and decide on issues important to them.
-There are other regular forums such as the women’s group the Down To Earth group, the bible study group, parent support group, men’s group, carer’s group and many others.
+There are other forums such as the women’s group the Down To Earth group, the bible study group, parent support group, men’s group, carer’s group and many others.

 Thoughts From Our Users